Renko Chart Trading

 How to Apply Renko Chart Trading Patterns and Technical Analysis in Trading – Support, Resistance, and Trendline

-According to the daily Renko chart pattern and technical analysis, the bulls encounter challenges because $SPX does not have a clear trend at the time.
-Despite today’s gains, the market’s future trajectory is still unclear.
-First and foremost, it’s unclear whether the market has found a near-term bottom.
-Second, it closed today below 4,380, which proved to be a major roadblock.
-If the $SPX can retest the 4,380 level and gain ground, the near-term outlook may appear a little brighter.
-If the decline continues, the market will almost surely drop below 4,300 and retest the prior low of 4,260.
+According to the daily Renko chart pattern and technical analysis, the bulls face problems because $SPX does not have a clear trend at the time.
+Even with today’s gains, it’s still hard to tell where the market is headed.
+First and foremost, it is uncertain whether the market has reached a near-term bottom.
+Second, it ended the day below 4,380, which was a big obstacle.
+If the $SPX can retest the 4,380 level and gain ground, the near-term outlook may look a little better.
+If the market continues to fall, it will very certainly fall below 4,300 and retest the previous low of 4,260.

 Daily Renko Chart